Major Russian missile barrage slams targets across Ukraine

 In southern Ukraine, the Zaporizhzhia Nuclear Power Plant, which is occupied by Russian forces, lost power as a result of the missile attacks, according to nuclear state operator Energoatom.

-It is the sixth time the plant has been in a state of blackout since it was taken over by Russia months ago, forcing it to rely on 18 diesel generators that can run the station for 10 days, Energoatom said.
-Nuclear plants need constant power to run cooling systems and avoid a meltdown.
+It is the sixth time that Europe's largest nuclear plant has been in a state of blackout since it was taken over by Russia months ago, forcing it to rely on diesel generators that can run the station for 10 days.
+Nuclear plants need constant power to run cooling systems and avoid a meltdown, and fears remain about the possibility of a catastrophe at Zaporizhzhia.

+The head of the U.N. nuclear watchdog expressed alarm at the latest blackout, saying he was “astonished by the complacency” of the organization he leads, the International Atomic Energy Agency.

+“What are we doing to prevent this happening?
+We are the IAEA, we are meant to care about nuclear safety,” he told its board of directors in a meeting Thursday, according to an IAEA statement.

 Air raid sirens wailed through the night across Ukraine, including the capital, Kyiv, where explosions occurred in two western areas of the city.
 Defense systems were activated around the country.